-Majors must achieve a minimum grade of C in all Major, Specified General Education, and Professional Education courses in their program, except for EDUC 4628 Clinical Experience I and EDUC 4638 Clinical Experience II where a B- is the required minimum grade.
+Music education majors must maintain an overall GPA of 2.5 with no grade lower than a C in all Major, Specified General Education, and Professional Education courses in their program, except for EDUC 4628 Clinical Experience I and EDUC 4638 Clinical Experience II where a B- is the required minimum grade.
 Music education majors who are on a choral track and have piano as the area of concentration must complete two hours in voice as an applied minor.